 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-As long as it’s made with an approved sweetener, this salad would be perfect for low-carb or Keto diets or for any phase of the original South Beach Diet.
+As long as it’s made with an approved sweetener, this Vietnamese Chicken Salad would be perfect for low-carb or Keto diets or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: